Tamer Hosny: Acting career

-Collaborations
+Collaborations in music

 During two years, Tamer Hosny had discovered more than 20 new talents in lyric writing and composing, over five new singers, more than ten new actors, and Mohamed Sami as a drama and cinema director (director of his series Adam).

 Hosny sang vocals in Bokra "Tomorrow (A Better You, Better Me)", a charity single that was released on 11 November 2011, along with Rim Banna, Akon, Diana Karazon, Marwan Khoury, Latifa, Souad Massi, Hani Mitwasi, Saber Rebaï, Kathem Al-Saher, Waed, Sherine and other Arab Artists.
 Proceeds from the single were distributed to various organizations, institutions and charities with arts and culture programs.
 The eight-minute song was written by Majida El Roumi, and produced by Quincy Jones and RedOne.

 Tamer Hosny recorded a new duet song with Shaggy, named "Smile".
 The song, written and composed by Tamer Hosny, was distributed all over the world.
 The music video was released at the beginning of 2012.
 It was shot in New York City and garnered more than one million views in only three days on YouTube.

 In another collaboration, titled Si Al Sayed, after the patriarchal protagonist of the Cairo Trilogy, Snoop Dogg appeared in the music video wearing traditional Egyptian Jellabiya and having his name written in Arabic script.

 Hosny performed "Right Where I'm Supposed to Be" as the Official Song of the 2019 Special Olympics World Summer Games in Abu Dhabi, the United Arab Emirates in collaboration with Ryan Tedder, Avril Lavigne, Luis Fonsi, Hussain Al Jassmi and Assala Nasri openly presented by public figure Hilal Al-Battashi.